-This year's budget process is the first of a two-year budget cycle; budget discussions will focus on FY 2016.
-The following are a few of the more significant issues to be discussed with City Council during the budget hearings in May and June.
+This year's budget process is the first of a two-year budget cycle; budget discussions will focus on FY 2017.
+In the Budget Overview section a few of the more significant issues to be discussed with City Council during the budget hearings in May and June are presented.
 For each of the budget hearings, Council will receive a staff report providing thorough details of all the issues that are expected to be discussed.